When to Change Your HVAC Filter

 In the same way, changing your HVAC filter, although it does give you a little cleaner air, is more about protecting your HVAC system than delivering the purest air possible.
 Replacing your HVAC filters on a regular basis (more on this, below), will keep your HVAC system running at its best.
 That means lower electricity bills and lower repair bills through this key maintenance task.

 When should I change my HVAC filter?

 You should be changing your HVAC filter every 1-3 months for the best possible performance.
-Feel like that's a lot?
-It is, but HVAC manufacturers will be the first to point out that it's a lot less then replacing or repairing your HVAC system.
+This may feel like a lot, but it is necessary to keep your HVAC system clogged up with airbone dust and debris.
+In addition, HVAC manufacturers that the cost of replacing filters is a lot less than replacing or repairing your HVAC system.

 It's always a good idea to know what the manufacturer recommends.
 Some systems are intentionally heavy duty, and consequently use a beefier filter that doesn't need to be changed as often.
 Know your system to get the most precise answer as to when to change your HVAC filters...and then mark your calendar accordingly.